Person Following by Autonomous Robots: A Categorical Overview: Categorization of Autonomous Person-Following Behaviors

-Proprioceptive sensors such as IMUs are used by underwater robots for internal state estimation~\citep{miskovic2015tracking}; { in addition, pressure sensors are used for measuring the depth of the robot (from surface) using external pressure~\citep{corke2007experiments}.} The depth information is useful for the depth-control and altitude-control modules of the robot.
-Moreover, inertial navigation systems (INSs) and other navigation sensors are often used to determine the robot's instantaneous pose and velocity information~\citep{corke2007experiments}; however, these systems drift, thus require repeated correction using secondary sensing system(s).
+Proprioceptive sensors such as IMUs are used by underwater robots as well for internal state estimation~\citep{miskovic2015tracking}; in addition, pressure sensors are used for measuring the depth of the robot (from surface) using external pressure~\citep{corke2007experiments}.
+The depth information is useful for the depth-control and altitude-control modules of the robot.
+Moreover, inertial navigation systems (INSs) and other navigation sensors can be used to determine the robot's instantaneous pose and velocity information; however, these systems drift, thus require repeated correction using secondary sensing system(s).
 Table~\ref{UnderwaterSensors} summarizes the challenges and operational issues based on different choices of sensors for person-following underwater robots.